dafny-lang/dafny/docs/_includes/Expressions.md

 This allocates a new single or multi-dimensional array as explained in section [#sec-array-types].

+TO BE WRITTEN - argument that describes how to initialize the array

 ## Object Allocation
 ````
 ObjectAllocation_ = "new" Type [ "(" [ Expressions ] ")" ]